RedBearAK/toshy/README.md

 - Fedora 36/38 (standard GNOME variant tested)

-    - Maybe RHEL/Rocky Linux/AlmaLinux?
-Untested.
+- AlmaLinux 9.2

+    - Tested with "Workstation" installer choice

+    - Some non-default (but official) repos will be enabled

+- Other RHEL clones should be supportable (need distro name)

 - Linux Mint 21.1

-- Ubuntu variants:
+- Ubuntu variants tested:

     - Ubuntu 22.04/23.04

     - Xubuntu 23.04

-    - Kubuntu 23.04
+    - Kubuntu 22.04/23.04

     - Lubuntu 23.04